Professional, Dedicated Staff

 Dr. Coleman has ministered within KCEA for decades as a local pastor, while also serving for an extended period on the Board as President.
 He has served since 2018 in a consulting role, communicating with leaders and staff at local ministries and visiting ministries throughout the state.

 Nathan lends his academic degree and expertise in accounting to handle the details of KCEA’s bookkeeping and checkwriting.
-Nathan was involved in KCEA throughout his childhood and teen years.
+Nathan was involved in KCEA throughout his childhood and teen years, and earned a Bachelor’s degree in accounting.
 He began serving in KCEA in 2016.
+He actively serves in his local church as song leader, Sunday School teacher, and church treasurer.